YifeiNie/Drone-sim/README.md

 - <img src="./doc/1.png"  width="300" /> <br>
 - connect the FC and use mavlink to send FC_data from FCU to PC
 - use ls /dev/tty* to check the port id and modified param `USB_path` in `./config/mavlink_param.yaml`
+- do this since the default mavlink frequence for rc_channle is too low

 ### Run demo
 - make sure your PC has one GPU at least